 As a student, there are 4 programs available which can lead to permanent residency.
 They include:

-this visa type works electronically and involves the provincial governments, Canadian employers and federal government.
-The visa is amazing because it saves you all the headache of doing countless paperwork.
-The steps involve going to the Canadian website and filling out an application form that lets the electronic system to rank you. if you get a high ranking, you could have your permanent residency granted in 6 months.
+This system is amazing because it saves you all the headache of doing countless paperwork.
+The steps involve going to the Canadian website and filling out an application form that lets the electronic system to rank you.
+If you get a high ranking, you could have your permanent residency granted in 6 months.
 One of the way to get a high score in your ranking is to have gone through one of the higher educational institutes in Canada.
-You should also speak to an RCIC about that, to understand more.

 This program is generally for students who have completed their post-secondary education at an accredited Canadian institution.
 They can then apply for permanent residency after at least 12-months of full time skilled work experience.